 - Let someone other than mom feed the baby in a location that is not the normal nursing spot for mom and baby.

 - Tickle the baby’s lips with the nipple of the bottle to get the baby to open his mouth wide.
 Let baby take the lead in drawing the nipple into the mouth.

-- Once the baby starts drifting off and letting go of the nipple, cease feeding the baby.
-Follow the baby’s cues and be finished when he or she is done; do not force the last bit of milk into the baby by jiggling the nipple or waking the baby.
+- Once the baby starts drifting off and letting go of the nipple, cease feeding.
+Follow the baby’s cues and be finished when he or she is done.
+Don’t force the last bit of milk by jiggling the nipple or waking him up.